knurling-rs/knurling-session-20q4/src/sessions/hello_sensor.md

 # Setting up the i2c resource

 The resource we use is called twim.
-Twim and I2C are identical protocolls, the difference is that the latter is trademarked, the former is not.
+Twim and I2C are identical protocols, the difference is that the latter is trademarked, the former is not.

 ✅ Bring the following modules into scope: